rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 {{#include ../stickyimmix/src/blockmeta.rs:DefFindNextHole}}
 ```

+The purpose of this function is to locate a gap of unmarked lines of sufficient
+size to allocate an object into.

 * The input to this function, `starting_at`, is the offset into the block at
-which we are looking for a large enough consecutive set of unmarked lines
+which we are looking for a consecutive set of unmarked lines to write the object
-to write an object into.
-The value passed in will be the bump pointer since that
+into.
+The value passed in will be the bump pointer since that is where we last
-is where we last successfully wrote to the block at.
+successfully wrote to the block at.
 * The return value is `None` if no unmarked lines are found.
 * If there _are_ unmarked lines _before_ (bump allocating downwards, remember)
 the `starting_at` point, the return value will be a pair of numbers - `(cursor,